Carreau/ipython/docs/source/interactive/autoawait.rst

    This feature is experimental and behavior can change between python and IPython version without prior deprecation.

-Starting with IPython 7.0, and when using Python 3.6 and above, IPython offer the ability to run asynchronous code from the REPL.
+Starting with IPython 7.0, IPython offers the ability to run asynchronous code from the REPL.
 Constructs which are :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.

 The examples given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol needs